scAB1001/IoT-Sensor-Framework/README.md

 ## Project status

 This project had a short deadline and development was delayed due to other ongoing courseworks.
 I would have liked to implement cleaner, more modularised and user-friendly code.
-If time permits, I will return to this project, however, this will not contribute to the coursework grade.
+If time permits, I will return to this project, however, this will not contribute to the coursework grade. \

+In future I would research:
+- Caching: Redis cache for frequent statistics
+- Circuit Breakers: Prevent cascade failures during high load
+- Message Queues: Azure Service Bus for better load leveling
+- Database Indexing: Optimise queries with proper indexes

 ## Reference Material